-Means I'm sorry or Pardon and should be used when you for example bump into someone or ask stranger a question.
-Since politeness codes vary across cultures, it is better to say this too often than too little.
-The same goes for the phrase Tack, which means Thank you.
+Means "I'm sorry" or "Pardon" and should be used e.g. when you bump into someone, or want to ask someone a question.
+Since politeness codes vary across cultures, it is better to say this once too often than the other way around.
+The same goes for the phrase "Tack", which means "Thank you".